coconutcalendar/coconut-open-api-js/README.md

 - `google(token: string)`

 Set a filter which will tell the API to return time slots that are not conflicting with events associated with the Google access token.

+- `group(isGroup: boolean)`

+Set a filter which will tell the API the service selected is a group service

 - `in(timezone: string)`